Didden/Didden.github.io/_posts/2017-11-18-open-graph.markdown

 categories: jekyll update
 ---

-Open Graph is a technology first introduced by Facebook that allows the creator of a website more control how the site is presented when shared on facebook.
+Open Graph is a technology first introduced by Facebook that gives the creator of a website more control of how the site is presented when shared on facebook.
 This is done by using meta tags, which points to what should be shared.

-On site site I use the bare minimum of what is required. there are a ton of different meta tags.
+On this site I use the bare minimum of what is required. there are a ton of different meta tags.

 __Here what my tags look like:__